 Principle 2.
 Data management is a business capability.

 Business capability means the ability of a company to reach business goals or deliver expected outcomes.
 I have used the model of business capabilities developed by The Open Group.
 This principle assists you to design and implement data management.
 There are four dimensions that constitute data management (sub)-capability: business process, role, data, and tools (see Figure 2).

 Principle 3.
 Data management delivers its key value proposition through a data chain enabled by a set of sub- capabilities.

-The model includes a model of data chain and the set of enabling capabilities.
-Data chain is a set of actions that transform raw data into meaningful information.
-Data chain includes four common phases:
+The model includes a model of the data chain and the set of enabling capabilities.
+A data chain is a set of actions that transform raw data into meaningful information.
+The data chain includes four common phases:

 - Specification of business stakeholders and their requirements for data processing and transformation

 - Design or optimization of the data chain

 - Data usage.

 Of course, these four phases are at a high-level of abstraction.
 In reality, each company should have many different data chains.
 Every chain should be described and optimized at a lower level of detail.

 Data management professionals perform the tasks of phases 1 and 2 in collaboration with business stakeholders.
 The following common data management sub-capabilities enable the execution of phases 1 and 2: